"Breach" is the culmination of Alison Saar's creative research on American rivers and their historical relationship to the lives of African Americans.

-Saar, selected as the 2016-17 Richard A. and Rissa W. Grossman Artist in Residence by the Department of Art, explores issues of gender, race and racism, the African diaspora; she mines mythology, ritual, history, music, artistic heritage of other cultures, and her bi-racial heritage as sources for her work.
-She was also selected as a David L., Sr. and Helen J. Temple Lecturer.
+Alison Saar, selected as the 2016-17 Richard A. and Rissa W. Grossman Artist in Residence by the Department of Art, explores issues of gender, race and racism, the African diaspora; she mines mythology, ritual, history, music, artistic heritage of other cultures, and her bi-racial heritage as sources for her work.
+She was also selected to deliver the David L., Sr. and Helen J. Temple Lecture.

 The 1927 flood has been described as one of the worst natural river disasters in U.S. history.
 Heavy rains started in fall 1926 and continued into spring, resulting in the Mississippi River breaching manmade levees in April and May.
 Hundreds of thousands of people were displaced.
 More than 200,000 African Americans lost their homes, and many fled North.
 National attempts at relief came on a strictly “whites-first” basis, and blacks suffered disproportionately.